Best Leica Camera Under $1500

 Weight486g

-Budget Buying Guide: How to Choose Leica Camera Under $1500
+Budget Buying Guide: How to Choose a Leica Camera Under $1500

 What to Prioritize on a Budget

-• Lens Aperture: Since you likely won’t have full-frame sensors, a fast f/1.7 or f/2.0 lens is vital for low-light performance.
+• Lens Speed (Aperture): Since you likely won’t be changing lenses, an f/1.7 or f/2.8 lens is crucial for getting that “Leica look” and usable low-light shots.

 Where You Can Save